What Collective Worship looks like at Rockbeare...

 Each month, members of our local church, come into school to share Christian stories with our pupils.
 A Bible story is enacted with costumes, props and participation from the children.
 After the story, there is a time for quiet reflection and a closing prayer, which children may make their own if they wish to say “Amen.”

-ICE Assemblies (Inspirational Children in Education)
+ICE Assemblies (Initiative in Christian Education)

 Each month ICE visit to deliver one of our whole school assemblies.
 These are fun, interactive and challenging.
 They share Bible stories such as the life of Moses, or take a more thematic route exploring what the Bible teaches on a variety of subjects such as friendship or compassion.
 Themes are agreed with school and often support the liturgical year.